walchko/doc-test/docs/engineering/statistics.rst

 Variance describes how far a set of numbers are spread out from each other from the mean.
 It is the average of the *squared* differences from the mean.
-It is also the covariance of
+It is also the covariance of :math:`x` with it self.

-.. math:: $x

-\ $ with it self.

 .. math::     var(x) = E[(x-\mu)^2] = (x_1-\mu)^2p_1 + ... + (x_n-\mu)^2p_n = cov(x,x) = E[(x-\mu)(x-\mu)]